hyperter96/gitlab-operator/docs/runner.md

 # Runner

 GitLab runner is a project that would be used to run your continuous integration jobs and sends the results results back to GitLab.
-A runner has to be registered to GitLab to be able to be used.
+A runner has to be registered to a GitLab instance to be used.

-The gitlab-operator can be used to deployed and register a runner against a GitLab instance created by the operator or any other GitLab instance reachable over the network.
+The gitlab-operator can be used to deploy and register a runner against a GitLab instance created by the operator or any other GitLab instance reachable over the network.

 When registering to a GitLab instance that was not created by the operator, be sure to provide the URL of the instance and the runner registration token which can be found from within your GitLab web interface.